From semi-total to equitable total colorings: Cage graphs

 \section{Cage graphs}

-As for cage graphs, we already treated $K_{3,3}$, the Heawood graph and the Petersen graph in Examples~\ref{K33}, ~\ref{e1} and \ref{Pap}, namely the $(3,4)$-,$(3,6)$- and $(3,5)$-cages on respective 6, 14 and 10 vertices.
+As cases of cage graphs, we already treated $K_{3,3}$, the Heawood graph and the Petersen graph in Examples~\ref{K33}, ~\ref{e1} and \ref{Pap}, respectively, namely the $(3,4)$-,$(3,6)$- and $(3,5)$-cages on respective 6, 14 and 10 vertices.
 In addition, we consider the following cage graphs.

-\begin{example} The McGee graph $McG$ is the only $(3,7)$-cage graph; it is a hamiltonian graph with LCF notation $([-3,3]^4)$ seen in Figure~\ref{mcgill} as the union of an external Hamilton 8-cycle $H$ and an internal 1-factor $F$ of 12 edges. $McG$ is represented on the left half of the figure with a lacunar STC $\mu$ that uses color set $\chi(\Delta)=\chi(3)=\{0=$ hazel, $1=$ red, $2=$ blue, $3=$ green$\}$.
-This way, $H$ is seen clockwise from the top vertex via the color cycle $\mu(H)=((0_21_02_1)^8)$, where edge colors appear as subindices of their preceding vertex colors, and $F$ has only green (color 3) edges.
+\begin{example} The McGee graph $McG$ is the only $(3,7)$-cage graph. $McG$ is hamiltonian with LCF notation $([-3,3]^4)$, seen in Figure~\ref{mcgill} as the union of an external Hamilton 8-cycle $\eta$ and an internal 1-factor $F$ of 12 edges. $McG$ is represented on the left side of the figure with a lacunar STC $\mu$ that uses color set $\chi(\Delta)=\chi(3)=\{0=$ hazel, $1=$ red, $2=$ blue, $3=$ green$\}$.
+This way, $\eta$ is seen clockwise from the top vertex via the color cycle $\mu(\eta)=((0_21_02_1)^8)$, where edge colors appear as subindices of their preceding vertex colors, and $F$ has only green (color 3) edges.
 There are four $\beta$-edges for $\mu$, distinguished via Greek letter $\beta$.
-By taking the four MCAPs constituted each solely by a $\beta$-edge and making the corresponding $\beta$-reductions, the equitable (Non-lacunar) STC $\mu'$ depicted on the right side of the figure is obtained, resumed with the notation $McG(15^4)$.
-Observe that the $\beta$-edges of the lacunar STC$\mu$ on the left of the figure is a total perfect code and that $\mu$ is 1-total-perfect. \end{example}
+By taking the four MCAPs constituted each solely by a $\beta$-edge and making the corresponding $\beta$-reductions, the equitable (non-lacunar) STC $\mu'$ depicted on the right side of the figure is obtained, resumed with the notation $McG(15^4)$.
+Observe that the $\beta$-edges of the lacunar STC $\mu$ on the left of the figure is a total perfect code and that $\mu$ is 1-total-perfect. \end{example}

 \begin{example} We apply Theorem~\ref{t1} to the Robertson graph $ Rob$ of 19 vertices, see Figure~\ref{figrob}. $Rob$ is the $(4,5)$-cage. $Rob$ is shown on the left of the figure with an STC $\mu$ having just two $\beta$-edges.
 This is transformed into a TC $\mu'$ by exchanging the colors 3 (green) and 1 (red) along the MCAP 132103413 and making it into 312301431. \end{example}